hyssostech/sketch-thru-plan-sdk-js/samples/c2sim/README.md

 For a comprehensive C2SIM description, see the [C2SIM Overview](https://github.com/hyssostech/OpenC2SIM.github.io/blob/master/Reference/C2SIM-Overview1.pdf).
 For additional details see the official [OpenC2SIM github](https://github.com/OpenC2SIM/OpenC2SIM.github.io) repo, or [Hyssos' fork](https://github.com/hyssostech/OpenC2SIM.github.io), with some additional documentation.

 In short, C2SIM provides a standardized representation of
-1. a plan Initialization - the initial state of entities in a scenario, for example Units, Equipment, Mootw entities;
+1. Plan Initialization - the initial state of entities in a scenario, for example Units, Equipment, Mootw entities;
-1. plan Orders - tasking of entities contained in the initialization, for example directing a Unit to attack an Objective;
+1. Plan Orders - tasking of entities contained in the initialization, for example directing a Unit to attack an Objective;
 1. Reports - entity updates that may result from a Simulation/C2 system's changes to location and status as a result of simulated order execution.

 Capabilities illustrated by this sample include: